Community Herbalist Program 2022-2023

-Our next nine-month program will begin with the first weekend session of September 25-26, 2021.
+Our next nine-month program will begin with the first-weekend session of October 1, 2022.
 Classes are then held weekly through Zoom, with additional reading, audio & video assignments in between.
 Students also attend clinical roundtables during the second half of the program scheduled with their cohort for review of case studies.

 OUR COURSE CURRICULUM INCLUDES:

 Traditional Herbal Medicine

 Ethics of Community Health including understanding Power Dynamics and Mutual Aid